SHolysh/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_01_Data_Tables.md

 This table contains the current primary and secondary versions (i.e. the dated version) of the database.
 The single row, here, is accessed when distributing a subset of the database to specify the PRIMARY_VERSION and SECONDARY_VERSION (as well as the CUT_VERSION which is populated in the output database) within the distributed database itself.

 The VERSION_COMMENT should be updated whenever the SECONDARY_VERSION is changed (it should provide an explanation for the change).
-These changes should also be captured in the database timeline as found in Appendix E.
+Note that the specific update should be captured, separately, in D_VERSION_CURRENT_HIST as well as present in the database timeline as found in Appendix E.

+#### D_VERSION_CURRENT_HIST

+This table contains the description for each combination of primary and secondary database versions and updates (these are dated versions, i.e. with format [yyyymmdd]).
+A primary and secondary version comment should describe the update of modification of the database.

 #### D_VERSION_STATUS

 This table captures the 'status' of the database at various stages, tied to the 'Dated Version' (both primary and secondary).
 This includes the number of records for each available location type, each available interval type and each available reading group code type.

-*Last Modified: 2022-08-02*
+*Last Modified: 2022-08-25*